Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 Just as in the previous subsection one can prove the following:

-\begin{lemma} The canonical band $B$ is the image of a continuous embedding of an infinite strip into $\mt$.
+\begin{lemma} The band $B$ associated to block that intersects a common stable leaf is the image of a continuous embedding of an bi-infinite strip into $\mt$.
 The band $B$ is a closed subset of $\mt$. \end{lemma}

 \begin{proof} The proof is very similar to that of Lemma \ref{band1}.
 Let $\fol$ be the foliation in $B$ induced by $\wls \cap B$.
-Just as in Lemma \ref{band1} the interior leaves are asymptotic to each other in both directions, so they are a bounded distance from each other.
+Just as in Lemma \ref{band1}, any pair of interior leaves are asymptotic to each other in both directions, so they are a bounded distance from each other.

 Parametrize $I$ as $E_t, 0 \leq t \leq 1$, with $\wls(\beta) = E_1$.
 Let $\ell_t = E_t \cap B$.
 Just as in Lemma \ref{band1} one proves that $\ell_t$ converges to $\ell_1$ when $t \rightarrow 1$ and similarly for $t \rightarrow 0$.
 This shows the continuity.